DanielEScherzer/website-content/src/Blog/posts/20251028-longhorn-php.md

 a PHP extension in Rust to add profiling, and then using the data from the profiling to analyze the compilation time for included files.

-While the profiling part was interesting, the reason I attended was because of the focus on building the extension in Rust.
+While the profiling part was interesting, the reason I attended was the focus on building the extension in Rust.
 Most PHP extensions are written in C, though I know of at least one (intl) that is written in C++.
 Having recently started to teach myself Rust, I figured that this talk would be a nice intersection of coding in Rust and interacting with the C-ABI for PHP, and it was.